NetBeholder/Workflows/ansible/Debian12-PrepNewServer/README.md

-# Ansible playbook dedicated for configuring some typical basic OS settings (for RHEL-based like Rocky Linux):
+# Ansible playbook dedicated for configuring some typical basic OS settings (for Debian-based like Debian 12 GNU/Linux):

 ## Settings: